Syllabus Edition

 • The area under the negative curve (rectangle) = negative 5 cross times 2 space equals space minus 10 space straight N space straight m space straight s

-• Therefore, the overall change in angular momentum is
+• Therefore, the angular impulse, or change in angular momentum is

 increment L space equals space 15 space minus space 10 space equals space 5 space straight N space straight m space straight s